Job Trends & Student Outcomes

 Outcomes At A Glance

-Post-graduate outcomes were identified for 75% of the students most recently surveyed.
+Post-graduate outcomes were identified for 75% of the 2,868 students most recently surveyed.
+Out of the total number of 2025 graduates, 47% responded to the survey.
 Information was collected through the survey instrument and from other sources, including social media profiles, employers, individual faculty members, academic departments, and the National Student Clearinghouse.

 Prior Graduation Survey Reports